-Do you teach research writing or study biographies in your classroom?
+Do you teach research and writing biographies in your classroom?
 I love sharing some of my favorite biographies that are perfect for kids in upper elementary.
 These biographies are perfect to teach research and informational writing.
 I love using high interest biographies and autobiographies with my students.
 Letting them explore figures from past to present in books that use text features and high quality writing will help them become excellent elementary student researchers.

 This 105 page biography details the life of Harry Potter author J.K.
 Rowling from childhood to successful author in adulthood.
 Rowling’s story teaches students that perseverance truly pays off as the author faced writing rejection well into adulthood.
 Since her initial rejection, Rowling has become a household name with her popular series of books, movies, and merchandise.